Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 200$ GeV: Extraction of +jet distributions

-The calculation of \Dgammadir(\pTjet) can be performed both on the corrected (unfolded) recoil-jet spectra, and on the raw spectra before unfolding.
-If statistics are limited, subtraction before unfolding is preferable because unfolding may not converge.
-For \AuAu\ collisions, the default method is to subtract the unfolded \pizero-triggered spectrum from the unfolded {\gammarich}+jet spectrum, for all \ETtrig\ bins except \ETtrig=15-20~GeV.
-For \ETtrig=15-20~GeV, the \pizero-triggered recoil-jet spectrum is not statistically precise enough for unfolding to converge reliably, so subtraction is carried out before unfolding.
-For \pp\ collision, the default method for all \ETtrig\ bins is to subtract before unfolding.
-Where possible, the alternate method was checked for consistency with the default method.
+The calculation of \Dgammadir(\pTjet) can be applied to either the raw spectra before unfolding or the corrected (unfolded) recoil-jet spectra.
+For an analysis with limited statistics, subtraction before unfolding is preferable because unfolding may be unstable.
+For \AuAu\ collisions, the default method is to subtract the unfolded \pizero-triggered spectrum from the unfolded {\gammarich}+jet spectrum for all \ETtrig\ bins except \ETtrig=15-20~GeV.
+For \ETtrig=15-20~GeV, the \pizero-triggered recoil-jet spectrum is not statistically precise enough for unfolding to converge reliably, so the subtraction is carried out before unfolding.
+For \pp\ collisions, the default method for all \ETtrig\ bins is to subtract before unfolding.
+Where possible, the alternate method was checked for consistency.